LukeShortCloud/rootpages/src/commands/package_managers.rst

-   kargs --delete=<CMDLINE_OPTION, remove a boot option for the kernel kargs --replace=<KEY>=<OLD_VALUE>=<NEW_VALUE>, replace the value for an existing key kargs --editor, interactively edit the boot options for the kernel
+   kargs --delete=<CMDLINE_OPTION, remove a boot option for the kernel kargs --replace=<KEY>=<OLD_VALUE>=<NEW_VALUE>, replace the value for an existing key kargs --editor, interactively edit the boot options for the kernel ex, use expertimental features ex livefs --i-like-danger, layer the pending deployment changes to avoid a reboot

 .. csv-table::
    :header: Example, Explanation